 Tip 1: Play familiar music

-Music is an amazing tool in stirring up pleasant memories and emotions.
+Music is an amazing tool for stirring up pleasant memories and emotions.
 A person with dementia is likely to take comfort in singing or simply listening to their favourite old tunes.

 Tip 2: Bring out the family photo albums